DSD-DBS/capella-dockerimages/README.md

 ### 8. Docker image `t4c/client/backup`

 The T4C client backup image imports a model from a TeamForCapella server and exports it to a Git repository.
-It can be used as a backup solution, e.g. as cronjob every night.
+It can be used as a backup solution, for example, from a scheduled job.

 To build the image, please run: